Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Fly Ash

-Baghouses fall under the auspices of the Environmental Protection Agency (EPA), the Occupational Safety and Health Administration (OSHA), and the National Fire Protection Association (NFPA) due to the impact of improperly performing baghouses on environments and workers and the possibility of combustible dust.
-Each year, the EPA has been steadily revising its standards to make them more stringent and increase protection for the public.
+Baghouses are regulated by the Environmental Protection Agency (EPA), the Occupational Safety and Health Administration (OSHA), and the National Fire Protection Association (NFPA) due to their significant impact on environmental and worker safety, as well as the risk of combustible dust.
+The EPA continuously updates its standards annually to enhance public protection and address evolving environmental and safety concerns.

 Environmental Protection Agency (EPA)

-The main concern of the EPA regarding baghouses is the production of particulate matter and its possible release into the environment.
-Particulate matter (PM) is microscopic solids or liquid droplets that are small enough to be inhaled and cause serious health problems.
-The size of the dangerous PMs is measured in micrometers, and they are not visible to the naked eye.
+The EPA’s primary concern with baghouses is the management of particulate matter and its potential release into the environment.
+Particulate matter (PM) consists of microscopic solids or liquid droplets that can be inhaled and pose serious health risks.
+These harmful particles are measured in micrometers and are too small to be seen without magnification.

 National Fire Protection Association (NFPA)

-The NFPA develops standards for the prevention of fires and dust explosions.
+The NFPA establishes standards aimed at preventing fires and dust explosions.

 NFPA Standard 654 stipulates the proper handling and conveying of dusts, vapors, gasses, and combustible dust.